zowe/docs-site/docs/user-guide/cli-using-global-profile-configuration.md

 }
 ```

-In this example configuration, API ML is leveraged to access production services but services on a dev-test environment can be accessed directly.
+**Example 4:** Using API ML to access production services while services on a dev-test environment can be accessed directly.
 ```json
 {
     "$schema": "./zowe.schema.json",